GitauHarrison/notes/twilio_sendgrid/04_email_verification.md

 ```

 To use the Verify API, we first need to get our service's client.
-This is done handled by our helper method `_get_twilio_verify_client()`.
+This is handled by our helper method `_get_twilio_verify_client()`.
 You will need your Twilio account's SID and Auth token seen in your [console](https://console.twilio.com/).
 You will also need the Verify Service SID as discussed in the section [Create a Verify Service](#create-a-verify-service).

 Notice that they are all environment variables.
-So, we need to update our configurations file.
+So, we need to update our configuration file.

 ```python
 # config.py